Random Reshuffling with Momentum: Complexity Bounds and Last-iterate Convergence: Conclusion and future directions

 This paper presents a comprehensive convergence analysis of the random reshuffling method with momentum ($\RRM$) with a primary focus on the nonconvex setting.
 Our theoretical framework and convergence results apply to arbitrary permutation schemes and momentum parameters $\beta\in [0,1)$ and $\lambda \in [0, \frac{\beta}{1-\beta}]$.
 As a consequence, our findings extend naturally to the incremental gradient method with momentum ($\IGM$).
 Under standard Lipschitz smoothness assumptions, we establish the first iteration complexity bounds for $\RRM$ that can fully match the existing complexity results for the basic random reshuffling method ($\RR$).
 Furthermore, we provide asymptotic last-iterate convergence guarantees under mild assumptions on the step sizes and objective function.
 Our KL-based techniques allow us to circumvent typical a priori boundedness conditions and seem of broader interest for the analysis of other stochastic optimization methods and momentum algorithms.

 There are several possible future directions that may advance this line of research.
 First, it would be interesting to explore saddle point avoidance properties of $\RRM$ (see, e.g., \cite{pemantle1990nonconvergence,lee2019first} for saddle point avoidance results of first-order and stochastic approximation methods).
 Together with our iterate convergence guarantees, this would allow ensuring convergence to local minimizers.
 In addition, an examination of the asymptotic normality properties of $\RRM$, cf.\ \cite{fabian1968asymptotic}, can provide further insight into the statistical features of the generated iterates.
+Another interesting direction is to investigate whether the Nesterov variant of $\RRM$ admits improved complexity guarantees in the convex or strongly convex setting.
+Such a result would likely require a more nuanced analysis of the objective function and Lyapunov sequence for adaptive momentum parameters.

-As $\RRM$ represents a special case of Adam, \cite{kingma2014adam}, we anticipate that our analytical techniques for $\RRM$ may facilitate the derivation of more refined complexity results for Adam-type optimizers.
+As $\RRM$ represents a special case of Adam \cite{kingma2014adam}, we anticipate that our analytical techniques for $\RRM$ may facilitate the derivation of more refined complexity results for Adam-type optimizers.
 In fact, most of the analyses of Adam require the stochastic gradients to be \emph{unbiased estimators}, \cite{kingma2014adam,reddi2019convergence,defossez2020simple}.
 However, practical implementations of Adam-type methods again use \emph{without-replacement} (shuffling-based) sampling schemes which induce \emph{bias}.
 The few existing works that account for such sampling strategies typically establish complexity bounds of the form $\mathcal{O}(1/\sqrt{T} + D)$ under the growth condition $\sum_{i=1}^n \|\nabla f_i(x)\|^2 \leq C\|\nabla f(x)\|^2 + D$ for some $C,D\geq 0$, \cite{shi2021rmsprop,zhang2022adam,wang2024provable}.
-Despite these remarkable advances and to the best of our knowledge, the current results can seemingly not achieve the prototypical $\mathcal{O}(1/T^{2/3})$-bounds of basic shuffling methods.
+Despite these remarkable advances and to the best of our knowledge, the current results seemingly cannot achieve the prototypical $\mathcal{O}(1/T^{2/3})$-bounds of basic shuffling methods.